junethack/Junethack/Readme.md

 ### Archival of a finished tournament

-Use the script scripts/archive.sh to make a static copy of the website.
+Start the webserver with ARCHIVE_MODE=1 and use the script scripts/archive.sh to make a static copy of the website.

 Edit the archive links to the previous Junethack tournaments in public/archive/2023/index.html.
 Also add a link to the the new Junethack archive in views/splash.haml.